-When you have an invention or new discovery you need to file a Record of Invention (ROI) with the Intellectual Property Legal Group.
-The ROI is used to inform both BNL and the Department of Energy (DOE) of the inventions and discoveries made at the laboratory and is the starting point for preparing a patent application if the Office of Technology Commercialization and Partnerships decides to protect inventions that may be patentable.
+When you have an invention or new discovery you need to file a Record of Invention (ROI) with the Intellectual Property Legal Group (IPLG).
+The ROI is used to inform both BNL and the Department of Energy (DOE) of the inventions and discoveries made at the laboratory.
+The Office of Technology Commercialization and Partnerships (OTCP) evaluates the commercial potential of the inventions described in the ROI and determines whether to protect the invention by patenting.
 As part of your obligations as a BSA-employee you must assign title (ownership) to any patentable invention to BSA or, to the DOE if BSA declines title.
 In the event that the DOE declines title to the invention you have the option to request a waiver from DOE and take title to it.
 If a waiver is granted, you may file or continue prosecution for those patent applications on your own or through your own private patent agent/attorney.

 The ROI form which must be printed out, completed fully and signed by the appropriate parties as indicated.
 Instructions for filling out ROI form (PDF).

 For any originally authored work such as scientific or technical document that is not being published in academic, technical or profession journals, symposia, proceedings or other similar venues, you may file a Copyright Work Disclosure form.